cjdrake/pyeda/doc/source/index.rst

 :Release: |version|
 :Date: |today|

-PyEDA is a Python library for electronic design automation.
-It written entirely in Python 3.2, and currently has no external dependencies.
+Python EDA is a Python library for electronic design automation.
+It is written entirely in Python 3.2, and currently has no external dependencies.

 In particular, PyEDA focuses on implementing data structures and algorithms for logic synthesis and verification.